 TransLink will fund up to 100% of eligible costs for projects meeting Program Eligibility.
-Table 3C summarizes the cost sharing distribution.
+Please refer to Appendix B that outlines Comfortable for Most facilities as well as TransLink's 2022 Rapid Implementation Design Guide.
 For more details on Program Eligibility see Section 4.0.